Shiba Inu Puppy Cam: Litters

-The sixth litter of puppies was born on November 10, 2015, born to Chiyoko (aka Yo-Yo) from the "C-Team" litter, and Hiro, an AKC/UKC/NIPPO-USA Champion male Shiba imported by the family from Japan in 2013.
+The sixth litter of puppies was born on November 10, 2015, born to Chiyoko (a.k.a.
+Yo-Yo) from the "C-Team" litter, and Hiro, an AKC/UKC/NIPPO-USA Champion male Shiba imported by the family from Japan in 2013.
 This litter of pups are referred to as the "F-team" to mark the 6th litter that the couple have raised in their home.
 The litter had five pups in total; four female and one male.
 There were 3 red pups and 2 black and tan pups born.

 The names of the F-Team, in order of birth, are as follows: Fuyuka (female, pink collar); Fumiyo (female, purple collar); Fate (female, red collar); Fuji (male, blue collar); and Fusami (female, green collar).
 Fate and Fuji are the black-and-tan colored pups from the litter.
 All the other puppies went to new homes as family pets in mid-late January 2016 with the exception of Fuji, the black-and-tan puppy.